mlund/faunus/docs/_docs/energy.md

 where $a_j$ is the radius of the non-polar particle and $\alpha_j$ is set in the atom topology, `alphax`.
-If `alphaneutral=true` it is required that one of the particles is charged, while the other is neutral.
 For non-polar particles in a polar medium, $\alpha_i$ is a negative number.
 For more information, see
 [J. Israelachvili's book, Chapter 5.](https://www.sciencedirect.com/science/book/9780123751829)